System Design Space

 Define workload profile and critical paths

-Start with read/write ratio, data growth, latency targets and RTO/RPO requirements for critical product flows.
+Start with read/write ratio, data volume, latency requirements and RPO/RTO targets for critical user flows.

 Step 2